Root Access Settings

 To reset after an unintentional lock, set MINIO_API_ROOT_ACCESS on to override this setting and temporarily re-enable the root account.
 You can then change this setting to on or make the necessary user/policy changes to ensure normal administrative access through other non-root accounts.

-For systems with the API root access disabled, AIStor supports further obfuscation of the root credentials by generating a unique value using a configured external Key Management Service (KMS).
+For systems with the API root access disabled, MinIO AIStor supports further obfuscation of the root credentials by generating a unique value using a configured external Key Management Service (KMS).
 These credentials are exclusively for internode authentication and related operations.

-AIStor automatically generates unique root credentials if all of the following conditions are true:
+MinIO AIStor automatically generates unique root credentials if all of the following conditions are true:

-When those conditions are met at startup, AIStor uses the KMS to generate unique root credentials for the deployment using a hash-based message authentication code (HMAC).
+When those conditions are met at startup, MinIO AIStor uses the KMS to generate unique root credentials for the deployment using a hash-based message authentication code (HMAC).
 These credentials provide a fully obfuscated root credential configuration for infrastructures with specific security requirements.

-If AIStor generates such credentials, the key used to generate the credentials must remain the same and continue to exist.
+If MinIO AIStor generates such credentials, the key used to generate the credentials must remain the same and continue to exist.
 All data on the deployment is encrypted with this key.

 To rotate the generated root credentials, generate a new key in the KMS, then update the value of the MINIO_KMS_KES_KEY_NAME with the new key.